aajtodd/smithy/rust/docs/planning/tasks.md

 - [ ] Create unit tests for the trait interface

 ### Task 2: Basic Trait Implementations

+NOTE: implementations of "built in" (traits defined in the `smithy.api` namespace) will live under the `traits` module. e.g. the `Documentation` trait would be defined in `traits/documentation.rs`

 - [ ] Implement `Documentation` trait
     - [ ] Define the struct and implement `Trait`